 These herbs have been traditionally used in herbal preparations to:

-Caution: Not to be used during pregnancy and lactation unless otherwise directed by a qualified health care professional.
+Caution: Contraindicated in high blood pressure, edema (water retention), congestive heart failure, low blood potassium, pregnancy and lactation.
+Contraindicated in known allergy to plants of the daisy family.
 For other contraindications and cautions consult your health care professional.
-This product is packaged in a facility that manufactures other products containing soy, milk, egg, wheat, peanut tree nuts, fish, and shellfish.
+This product is packaged in a facility that manufactures other products containing soy, milk, egg, wheat, peanut, tree nuts, fish and shellfish.
 Keep out of reach of children.
 Store in a cool, dry place out of direct sunlight.